Our commitment to privacy

 Personal Information (including Sensitive Information) that you provide (including information you post on the ReachOut Services or otherwise communicate with us) may be disclosed to our management and personnel, third party service providers we use in conducting our activities (including without limitation mailing service providers, payroll providers, cloud software providers, third party charities and other related bodies), professional advisers funders, and other third parties.
 This may include companies and individuals that perform certain functions on our behalf such as sending mail, providing marketing assistance and processing credit card payments and other services.
 Such agents will have access only to the Personal Information (including Sensitive Information) necessary to perform their functions but may not use this information for other purposes.
 When disclosing this information, as much as is practicable, we may take reasonable steps to ensure that the recipient is bound by confidentiality and privacy obligations in accordance with the Act and this policy.

 We will not disclose the Personal Information (including Sensitive Information) that you provide to advertisers or other organisations without your express consent, although if you post this information on the ReachOut Services it may become publicly available.

 There are certain circumstances where we are entitled to disclose Personal Information (including Sensitive Information) without your consent, including if we believe there is a serious and imminent threat to the life, health or safety of yourself or the public, for legally permitted law enforcement activities, or where otherwise required or authorised by or under law.

 Some of the third parties to whom we disclose your Personal Information (including Sensitive Information) may be located outside Australia.
-We use some third party service providers that store personal data in overseas countries to deliver our services (United States and Singapore) or support us with our fundraising and marketing activities (Hong Kong and China).
+We use some third party service providers to deliver our services that store personal data in overseas countries (United States, UK, European Union, Switzerland and Singapore) or support us with our fundraising and marketing activities (Hong Kong and China).